smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"20"`

-KEEPER_GAS_PRICE_BUFFER_PERCENT adds the specified percentage to the gas price used for checking whether to perform an upkeep.
-Only applies in legacy mode (EIP1559 off).
+`KEEPER_GAS_PRICE_BUFFER_PERCENT` adds the specified percentage to the gas price used for checking whether to perform an upkeep.
+Only applies in legacy mode (EIP-1559 off).

 ### KEEPER_GAS_TIP_CAP_BUFFER_PERCENT